Serving Central New York

 End to End Land Surveying

-We provide a variety of services meeting the needs of clients ranging from residential boundary surveys, ALTA Surveys, Commercial Property Surveys, FEMA Elevation Certifications/LOMA’s to GPS Model Building and Construction Layouts.
+We provide a variety of services ranging from simple boundary surveys and FEMA Elevation Certifications, all the way through to GPS Model Building and Construction Layouts.

 Supported by Decades of Records

-Our records date into the 1880’s, including archives from Parker Land Surveying, P.C., James McBurney Land Surveying, and James Bliss.
+We have land records that date back into the 1880’s, including archives from Parker Land Surveying, P.C. and McBurney Land Surveying.
 We’re also a proud member of NYSAPLS!

 Working to Meet Your Goals